matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/l1-l2-interop.md

 ### Sending messages

 Each message sent from L2 to L1 contains the sender's address and the message itself.
-The length of the sent message can be arbitrarily large, but the longer the message, the more expensive it is to send.
-The operator will "show" each message in Ethereum, so that information about all messages is always publicly available.
-As a result, messages sent to L1 can be read by anyone, hence there is no need to rely on the operator to "execute" them.
+The length of the message can be arbitrarily large, but the longer the message, the more expensive it is to send it.
+The operator must include all messages for the corresponding merkle root (see next paragraph).
+Hence, all of the messages are publicly available, and one does not have to rely on the operator to reveal them.

 ### Reading messages